 Pokémon Scarlet and Violet release date

-Pokémon Scarlet and Violet is slated to release sometime in late 2022, which is rather soon considering Pokémon is a big release for Nintendo.
+Pokémon Scarlet and Violet is slated to release on November 18 2022, which is rather soon considering Pokémon is a big release for Nintendo.
 For comparison, Metroid Prime 4 was announced like half a decade ago.

 Like all new Pokémon games, Pokémon Scarlet and Violet will be exclusive to the Nintendo Switch.